 We’re working to improve consumer and corporate choices around seafood to improve ocean health.

-93 percent wild fisheries are fully fished or overfished.
+89 percent of wild fisheries are fished to their full capacity (51 percent) or overfished (38 percent).
 Stocks of large fish like tuna and swordfish have declined by 90 percent since 1950, and many aquaculture operations negatively impact coasts and oceans.
-Some fishing methods, like trawling, can also cause enormous collateral damage and irreversible harm to ocean habitats.
-Bycatch, or catching wildlife that is not the target species, is another serious concern.
-Bycatch, which is commonly discarded, can include other vast amounts of non-commercial fish species, including sea turtles, sharks, seabirds, and marine mammals like dolphins and seals.
+Some fishing methods can also cause enormous collateral damage to ocean habitats.
+Bycatch, or catching animals that are not the target species, is another serious concern, impacting marine ecosystems and threatened species like sea turtles, sharks, seabirds, and marine mammals.

 The United States, where we are based, is the third largest seafood consumer in the world.
-In 2007, the average American ate 40 pounds of fish and shellfish, and more than 75 percent of seafood in the U.S. marketplace is imported, in many cases from poorly managed sources.
-The three most popular seafood items in the U.S. are shrimp, canned tuna, and salmon, whose catch and culture have some of the highest ocean impacts among seafood choices, placing them largely on the "avoid" list.
+In 2021, the average American ate 20.5 pounds of seafood.
+Meanwhile, 70 to 85 percent of seafood in the U.S. marketplace is imported, in many cases from poorly-managed sources.
+The three most popular seafood items in the U.S. are shrimp, salmon, and canned tuna, whose catch and culture can have some of the highest ocean impacts.

 Watch our film about sustainable seafood choices and sea turtle bycatch